zhixuan-lin/forgetting-transformer/README.md

 This repository contains the implementation of Forgetting Attention and the Forgetting Transformer (FoX).
 In particular, we provide an efficient Triton kernel of Forgetting Attention that could be used as a (almost) drop-in replacement for the regular FlashAttention kernel.
 Besides this official repository, [Flash Linear Attention](https://github.com/fla-org/flash-linear-attention) also has a Forgetting Attention kernel implementation that supports variable-length inputs (see [here](https://github.com/fla-org/flash-linear-attention/tree/main/fla/ops/forgetting_attn)).

-We also provide training and evaluation code to reproduce the results in the paper, including all the baselines.
+We also provide training code, evaluation code, and model checkpoints to reproduce the results in the paper, including all the baselines.

 ## Changelog